2022 United States House of Representatives elections in Colorado: District 2

 The 2nd district is located in north-central Colorado, taking in Boulder, Fort Collins, and Longmont, as well as the surrounding mountain ski towns, including Vail, Grand Lake and Idaho Springs.
 The district was made slightly larger during redistricting, and it is now based in the north-central part of the state rather than just west of Denver.
-The incumbent is Democrat Joe Neguse, who was re-elected with 61.5% of the vote in 2020.
-He is running for re-election.
+The incumbent was Democrat Joe Neguse, who was re-elected with 61.5% of the vote in 2020.
+He was running for re-election.